What Should a Chicken Thigh’s Internal Temp Be?

 As far as safety goes, the internal temp for chicken legs should be no lower than 165° F. When measured with the metric system, that’s about 74° C for a chicken thigh internal temp.
 If that sounds high, you’re not wrong.
 Poultry needs to be cooked at a significantly high heat to prevent foodborne illnesses.

 The recommended safe internal temperature is higher for chicken than, say, a steak, because the most common diseases in poultry — such as salmonella — can survive at high temperatures.
-Heating up poultry to at least 165° F will kill any potential germs lurking in your meat.
+Heating poultry to at least 165° F will kill any potential germs lurking in your meat.
 So, as pesky as that longer cooking time can be, it’s worth it to make sure that your chicken thigh internal temp is safe for eating, not to mention extra delicious.

 If you want to learn to cook chicken, keeping that key temperature of 165° F in your mind will ensure you never undercook your poultry.
 For a tastier and more advanced approach to chicken thighs, you’ll want to attain an even higher chicken thigh internal temp to pull out more of the meat’s flavors.